4 Beautiful churches in Europe you need to visit

 3 Minute Read

 Even the non-religious find architectural rapture in the great churches in Europe, and two of the all-time greats are undergoing big developments.
-First, the Sagrada Familia, which diocesan architect Francisco de Paula del Villar launched in 1882 and turned over to esteemed Spanish architect Antoni Gaudi a year later, gives a whole new meaning to a life-long project as it has been under construction for 142 years.
-It had been slated for completion in recent years, but COVID slowdowns have pushed the date to 2026, the 100th anniversary of Gaudi’s death.
+First, the Sagrada Familia, which diocesan architect Francisco de Paula del Villar began in 1882 and turned over to esteemed Spanish architect Antoni Gaudí a year later, gives a whole new meaning to a lifelong project, as it has been under construction for 142 years.
+It had been slated for completion in recent years, but slowdowns have pushed the date to 2026, the 100th anniversary of Gaudí’s death.

 With these happenings, we thought a short tour of four magnificent churches in Europe was in order.